ftcid/accessDB/README.md

 Data of the bank account, email and conditions to be satisfied are stored in a configuration file (bankcredentials.ini) and read through the module ConfigParser.

+This file intends to be exclusively educational and does not intend to infringe any limitation impose by the bank.
+It is intended to use for the personal account and to retrieve own balances.

+Use this file or any modification of it at your own risk.